 - Share newsworthy topics related to your industry

-The primary focus of your content should be on reader intent.
+The primary focus of your contractor and construction SEO content should be on reader intent.
 If that’s done correctly, the algorithm will follow.
 You don’t have to “keyword stuff” to rank well.

 SEO for Construction Companies and Contractors